php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-maptogroups"></a>
 #### `mapToGroups()` {.collection-method}

-The `mapToGroups` method groups the collection's items by the given closure.
-The closure should return an associative array containing a single key / value pair, thus forming a new collection of grouped values:
+The `mapToGroups` method groups the collection's items by the given callback.
+The callback should return an associative array containing a single key / value pair, thus forming a new collection of grouped values:

     $collection = collect([
         [